 - We will encourage our members to participate in educational programs regarding laws and institutional policies that address and prevent campus sexual violence; and,

 - We will promote training and education regarding Title IX for our volunteers

-Hazing is contrary to the Creed, standards, ideals, mission and goals of Sigma Pi Fraternity and such activity by our members is hereby prohibited.
-Sigma Pi Fraternity addresses hazing in the Constitution of Sigma Pi Fraternity under Section 17 of Bylaw 4 and again in Section 5-1 through 5-9 of the FIPG Risk Management Manual.
+Hazing is contrary to the Creed, standards, ideals, mission, and goals of Sigma Pi Fraternity and such activity by our members is hereby prohibited.
+Sigma Pi Fraternity addresses hazing in the Constitution of Sigma Pi Fraternity under Section 4 of Bylaw 4.

 No chapter shall encourage or conduct hazing activities.
 Hazing activities are defined as:

 “Any action taken or situation created intentionally, whether on or off fraternity premises, to pro- duce mental or physical discomfort, embarrassment, harassment or ridicule.
 Such activities may include but are not limited to the following: use of alcohol, paddling in any form, creation of excessive fatigue, physical and psychological shocks, quests, treasure hunts, scavenger hunts, road trips or any such activities carried on outside or inside the confines of the chapter house, wearing of public apparel which is conspicuous and not normally in good taste, engaging in public stunts and buffoonery, morally degrading or humiliation games and activities, and any other activities which are not consistent with fraternal law, ritual or policy or the regulation and policies of the educational institution.”